NAV

 end_time string

 End time of the dispatch.
-This attribute can be null, but all dispatches will eventually have an end time unless they are cancelled.
+This attribute will be omitted until an end time is determined.
+All dispatches will eventually have an end time unless they are cancelled.
 Formatted as a RFC 3339 timestamp.

 id string